 LinkedIn is also a great resource for accessing job postings.
 The search results include a listing of jobs that correspond to your interests and also a list of individuals in your network who might be able to refer you to relevant jobs.

 Alumni from your college who are working at the employers' advertising jobs will also be noted on your results list.

 Many employers will place job advertisements on Facebook.
 You can find these opportunities by searching for “Jobs on Facebook” in the search window on the site.
 However, the greatest value of Facebook is the opportunity to solicit the assistance of your contacts with your job search.

 However, while Twitter is an excellent networking tool, you need to support your efforts with a blog or LinkedIn profile.
-No one will hire you simply based on a Twitter profile--to start they'll need a link providing them with more information about you.
+No one will hire you simply based on a Twitter profile though.
+To start, they'll need a link (in your bio) providing them with more information about you.

-YouTube touts a user base of over one billion individuals.
-Job seekers can post videos on YouTube to attract the attention of employers or link YouTube videos to their job search communications or other social media sites like LinkedIn or Facebook.
+YouTube boasts a user base of billions of individuals.
+Jobseekers can post videos on YouTube to attract the attention of employers or link YouTube videos to their job search communications or other social media sites like LinkedIn or Facebook.